SealHub to revolutionize ECDSA ZK proofs

 We're dealing with ZK here, so we must protect user privacy.
 Remember the membership proofs?
 You might have a sense of what's coming now!
 The truly powerful thing in this scheme is that you can verify the validity of a commitment within a Merkle Tree and get the user's address inside the ZK circuit!
 All of this without disclosing either the commitment or the address!

-4. Get all the ZK inputs for the SealHubValidator Circom template (you only need to provide the signature and the message).
+Circom template (you only need to provide the signature and the message). - Use the

 Let's airdrop!